Log In UI - Part 2

 The Learn Qt Quick sections provide additional information about the features of QML and Qt Quick that are relevant to the task at hand.

-First, you will add a new rectangle to the Form Editor and move all the current UI components to it to create a new page.
-Then, you will anchor the static elements on the page, that is the logo image (logo) and page title (pageTitle), to the page.
-When you created the project using the new project wizard in Part 1 of this example, the wizard anchored pageTitle to the vertical and horizontal center of the page.
+First, you will anchor the static page elements, logo image (logo) and page title (pageTitle), to the page.
+When you created the project using the new project wizard template in Part 1 of this tutorial, the wizard template anchored pageTitle to the vertical and horizontal center of the page.
 Therefore, you will only need to replace the vertical anchor of pageTitle with a top anchor to align it with logo on the page.

 To preview the changes that you make to the UI while you make them, select the (Show Live Preview) button on the Form Editor toolbar or press Alt+P.